ClaudioZandonella/DMGC_Meta/README.md

 - [Analysis.R](R/Analysis.R) is the script used to run the whole analysis.

-In the folder `Report_analysis/`, it is possible to find the script used to compile the present report.
+In the folder `Report_analysis/`, it is possible to find the script used to compile the *Analysis Report*.

 ### Run the Analysis